 “Come unto me all who are weary and heavy-laden and I will give you rest (Matthew 11:28-29)”.
 Counseling is a very personal experience; we all have a story to tell.
 Life tends to unexpectedly and abruptly alter without our permission.
 You find you are forever changed.
 You may be wondering if there is any hope. “…By learning how to discover what lies behind (resolving/making peace with your past), you can reach forward to what lies ahead (Philippians 3:13)”.
 Yes, there is hope even if it seems out of reach right now.
 I am here to provide a safe place in order to listen to you as you tell your story, then join you as you begin a journey of healing and reclaiming your life.

 Before joining HCCC in 1999, I worked in a variety of mental health settings.
 I have 13 years with Rapha Treatment Centers as a Christian Counselor treating patients and their families during hospitalization for psychiatric disorders and chemical dependency issues.
 I dealt with a variety of issues including drug and alcohol addiction, depression, anxiety, family of origin issues, and marital issues.
-I did individual therapy, group (process & didactic) therapy, family therapy, and family sculpting groups.
+I did individual therapy, group (process & didactic) therapy, Family Counseling, and family sculpting groups.

 Over my many years as a licensed therapist, I have particularly enjoyed working with family of origin issues, codependency, adult children of alcoholics and adult children of dysfunctional families.
 It is so rewarding when the client begins to understand that they were NOT the problem after all!
 To help my clients replace incorrect beliefs with true beliefs and to see them becoming the people God created them to be makes my job the best job ever!